apache/openserverless-site/content/en/docs/reference/references/advanced-cli/_index.md

 OpenServerless offers a powerful command line interface named `ops` which extends and embeds the OpenWhisk `wsk`.

-You can download it from [here](#installation:download.adoc).
+Download instructions are available [here](/installation/download).

-We can see here some advanced uses of `ops`.
+Let's see some advanced uses of `ops`.

-OpenServerless access is usually configure logging into it with the `ops -login`.
+OpenServerless access is usually configured logging into the platform with the `ops -login` command.

 You can also configure access directly using the `ops -wsk` command.